Philosophy

 One number, signed nightly.

-If two leaders can quote two different revenues, strategy waits while arithmetic gets settled.
-AIM reconciles every till, ledger and tracker overnight into the number your CFO would sign — so the meeting starts at “what do we do”, never “whose file is right”.
+When two leaders quote two different numbers, the meeting stalls on math.
+AIM settles every till and ledger overnight into one number your CFO would sign.
+So you start at “what do we do” — never “whose file is right”.

 02